 These proverbs come in paragraphs, not in single verses.
 Verses 7-9 are often quoted.
 They give a realistic if pessimistic view of human nature, of the limits of a Christian’s morality or actual spirituality.

-“Every word of God proves true; he is a shield to those who take refuge in him.” v5
+“Every word of God proves true; he is a shield to those who take refuge in him.”

-God’s Word is rock solid.
-We don’t need to worry that it is frail, or some of its foundations are wobbly.
+God’s word is rock solid.
+We don’t need to worry that it is frail or that some of its foundations are wobbly.

-Because God’s word PROVES itself true, as the truth.
+Because God’s word _proves_ itself true, as the truth.

-We follow a God who has given us His word, that has been at the forefront of history throughout the generations, pushing technology, promoting social justice, building and strengthening the fabric of societies throughout the ages.
+We follow a God who has given us His word – A Word which has been at the forefront of history throughout all generations, pushing technology, promoting social justice, building and strengthening the fabric of societies through time.

-As God’s word become flesh, all God’s promises find their agreement, their acceptance, their YES in Him!
-And He is God’s word, which proves itself true!
-Jesus proved Himself true in His life here, and on the cross, and continues to as He intercedes for us at the Father’s side.
+Jesus proved Himself true in His life here, His death on the cross, His resurrection on the third day, His ascension into heaven, and He continues to prove Himself true as He intercedes for us at the Father’s side.